 Morocco provided a significant breakthrough beating Belgium and Portugal and finishing fourth.
 They had boisterous fans, not all African, Arab or Muslim.
 Learned that the Moroccan goalie, Yassine Bounou, who won the game in the shootouts was born in Montreal.
 Japan and Korea showed some competitiveness.
 Still it seems Europe and South America dominate.

-Milan Borjan, goalie from Hamilton--family had fled from Knin, Croatia to Belgrade Serbia during wars of independence--came to Canada in 2000 when Milan was 8 years old=ended up in Hamilton, but was recognized as talented goalie-- was offered a goalie position with Belgrade Red Star and rose to be heir captain.
+Milan Borjan, goalie from Hamilton--family had fled from Knin, Croatia to Belgrade Serbia during wars of independence--came to Canada in 2000 when Milan was 8 years old, ending up in Hamilton, but was recognized as talented goalie-- was offered a goalie position with Belgrade Red Star and rose to be their captain.
 He could have chosen to play with Serbia or Croatia for World Cup, but felt gratitude to Canada and chose them--prior to their game against Croatia, coach John Herdman in an effort to boost team morale was quote as saying "fuck Croatia" a quote that Croatians used to motivate themselves.
 Unfortunately some of the fans decided to taunt Boran at the game with posters that pointed out his family had fled Knin on John Deere tractors.
 Milan was quoted in our local Spectator as wishing Croatia success in their next games as he had friends on the team--FIFA who is supposed to be against ethnicism and racism claim, but in 2016 FIFA dropped a special task force that dealt with racism.

 Speaking of goalies.
 During the knock out game between France and England, Harry Duke was confronted by his Tottenham team-mate for a penalty kick.
 They both knew each other very well.
 Harry actually kicked the ball slightly over the net.